rsemprine/rsemprine/README.md

-## Hi, I'm Wallace, an experienced Delphi developer with knowledge in Oracle and SQL Server databases!
+## Hi, I'm Rodrigo, an experienced Delphi developer with knowledge in Oracle and SQL Server databases!

 I am always seeking knowledge and learning opportunities.
 Currently, I am working on personal projects and studying new technologies.